Home

 invisible shackles that tied us to clandestine, Mafia-owned and

-operated bars where the threat of abuse and possible violence was often
+operated Gay bars where the threat of abuse and possible violence was often

 present.

-But, the late night hours of Friday, June 27, 1969, took away whatever
+But, in the wanning hours of Friday night, June 27th, 1969, it took away

 that gladly took and absorbed from our culture whatever it